 Sunday dinners were spent with family at my grandmother’s.
 Dinners consisted of pasta, meatballs, sausage, roasted chicken, vegetables, salad and, of course, three or four desserts.
-There was so much food, you were full until the middle of the following week and, best of all, everyone went home with enough leftovers to last until the next Sunday dinner.
+There was so much food, you were full until the middle of the following week.
+Best of all, everyone went home with enough leftovers to last until the next Sunday dinner.

-Back yard lawns – no bigger than the depth and width of two cemetery plots were the pride of every man.
+Back yard lawns – no bigger than the depth and width of two cemetery plots were the pride of every man in the neighborhood.
 They were the captains of their lawns in charge of raising tomatoes, zucchini, green beans, basil, parsley, broccoli rabe and watermelons.
 Competition started at the first planting and ended when the last vine died.
 The winner?
 Every neighbor who shared in the abundance of crops all season long.

 As for family…you probably haven’t met all of your cousins.
-And the cousins you have met are anywhere from your 1st, to 2nd and 3rd maybe even a 4th.
+And the cousins you have met are your 1st, 2nd and, 3rd maybe even a 4th.
 Of these most were named Tony, Joe, Frankie, Rose and Maria.
 Conversations went something like – “So I was talking to cousin Frankie.
 No the other Frankie.
 Not tall Frankie.
 Short Frankie.
-You know the one with the blue eyes”.
+You know the one with the one blue eye.”

-If you’re single, your relatives were always asking when were you going to meet a ‘nice Italian boy or girl?’
+If you were single, your relatives were always asking when were you going to meet a ‘nice Italian boy or girl?’
 Even if you were married to someone who wasn’t Italian, they always asked when were you going to meet a ‘nice Italian boy or girl.’
 Ma don!

-Finally, the two most consistent and recognizable Italian traits – our volume dial has only loud and louder settings – no low and our hands have a mind of their own.
+Finally, the two most consistent and recognizable Italian traits – our volume dial had only loud and louder settings – no low.
+As for our hands, they had a mind of their own.

 Growing up Italian – more a blessing than a curse!